Links of London: History

 The company's revenue was £85m in 2009.
 In 2014, Links of London was named the official jewellery sponsor of the Wimbledon tennis tournament.

 Bankruptcy: In March 2019, the brand was experiencing a major financial struggle and 500 jobs were in jeopardy.
 The company then appointed a new creative director with the hopes of turning things around.
-Unfortunately, things did not go to plan as the new partner company for Links of London, Folli Follie, was fined €20 million for overstating its revenue by €1 billion.
+Unfortunately, things did not go to plan as the parent company of Links of London, Folli Follie, was fined €20 million for overstating its revenue by €1 billion.
 This called for Links of London to shut down all US/Canadian and 16 UK stores.
 In January 2020, Retail Insider reported the once-popular jeweller Links of London was planning on closing all five of its Canadian stores in the coming year.
 In October 2019, the retailer started liquidating some of its stores in the United States and the United Kingdom where it had approximately 28 stores.